 After I got out, I studied creative writing and publishing at Michigan State University and served on the editorial team for Fourth Genre: Explorations in Nonfiction.
 My work has been featured in 3288 Review, Dunes Review, Fourth Genre, Hawai`i Pacific Review, The Revealer, Religion Dispatches, and Newsweek.

+I work full time as a book editor and cohost the podcast Survivors Discuss.
 My first book, Rift: A Memoir of Breaking Away from Christian Patriarchy, is available now wherever you get your books.
 Rift has been featured in Salon, The New York Times, and CNN.